Cbsoftware/PressureNet-SDK/Documentation.md

-pressureNET SDK Documentation
+PressureNet SDK Documentation
 ==============

-The [pressureNET SDK](https://github.com/Cbsoftware/pressureNET-SDK) is an Android library project that enables simple atmosphere sensor data collection and transmission to researchers.
+The [PressureNet SDK](https://github.com/Cbsoftware/pressureNET-SDK) is an Android library project that enables simple atmosphere sensor data collection and transmission to researchers.
 Please see README.md for an overview.
-This document details how to use the pressureNET SDK using our [Example Android project](https://github.com/Cbsoftware/pressureNET-SDK-Example).
+This document details how to use the PressureNet SDK using our [Example Android project](https://github.com/Cbsoftware/pressureNET-SDK-Example).

 Installation
 ------------